fosdem2026-opencca/demo/demo-scripts/readme.md

   - The GPU has no SMMU on the rk3588, so we reserve a chunk of RAM and identity-map IPA = PA so the GPU can DMA into guest memory

-- This is a quick demo, no proper teardown or error handling.
+- This is demo code, no proper teardown or error handling was implemented.

 ## Repositories
 Changes for this demo: